-Deja vu?
-Bulgaria pipeline to face EU scrutiny
+Deja vu: Bulgaria pipeline to face EU scrutiny

 Bulgaria is to face renewed EU scrutiny over a Russia gas pipeline, four years after its previous project failed.

-The "[European] Commission will not support it," if the pipeline did not meet conditions, Maros Sefcovic, the commission vice-president, who is in charge of EU energy policy, has said.
+The European Commission would "not support it" if the pipeline did not meet conditions, Maros Sefcovic, the commission vice-president, who is in charge of EU energy policy, has said.

 Join EUobserver today